Top 10 essentials for self-sufficient camping

 - Solar cooking method for suitable regions

-3. Adaptive multi-layer shelter
+3. Adaptive multi-layered shelter

 Your shelter must adapt to changing conditions while maintaining a reasonable weight: